God — The Way

 Esther 7:10

-Wings, Wind, and the Flow of Spirit
+Wings, Wind, and Rising Consciousness

 "But they that wait upon the Lord shall renew their strength; they shall mount up with wings as eagles..."